Unity is difficult to find these days.

 Although spoken language may be different from country to country, music is a universal language.
 It is constantly being used in unique ways to share stories of the past and rich cultural pride.

 MIOSM encourages cultural connectivity in the schools in hopes that it will flow out into the community.
 This fits perfectly with Music In Our Schools’ 2019 theme: “All Music.
 All People.”

 This year, MIOSM bridges the cultural gap through its lessons that incorporate classic children’s songs in English and Spanish.
 While the lessons are targeting elementary aged kids, all students participating in MIOSM are encouraged to embrace diversity and different cultures.

 It is the beginning of the initiative to use music to break down cultural barriers and unite around music.

 2. Music Gives Students A Place To Belong

 When students struggle in sports, academics, or other clubs, they find themselves on the outside looking in.
 They can end up excluded from many groups because they don’t have common ground to share.

 Music classes are often a refuge for students who are looking to find themselves or a group they can be a part of.

-“I have so many stories of students feeling like outcasts, but finding their ‘family’ in the band program,” said Brad Soucek, band director at Carroll High School.
+“I have so many stories of students feeling like outcasts, but finding their ‘family’ in the band program,” said Carl Soucek, band director at Carroll High School.